PhonePe/drove-orchestrator/docs/docs/cluster/setup/gateway.md

 8. By default drove-gateway will expose all vhost declared in the spec for all drove apps on a cluster (caveat: filtering can be done using RoutingTag as well).
 If specific vhosts need to be exposed, set the realms parameter to a comma separated list of realms.
 Optional.

-9. Beside perfect vhost matching, Nixy supports suffix based matches as well.
+9. Beside perfect vhost matching, Drove Gateway supports suffix based matches as well.
 A single suffix is supported.
 Optional.

 10. Path to NGinx config.